Prefectures of Japan: Background

 The West's use of "prefecture" to label these Japanese regions stems from 16th-century Portuguese explorers and traders use of "prefeitura" to describe the fiefdoms they encountered there.
 Its original sense in Portuguese, however, was closer to "municipality" than "province".
 Today, in turn, Japan uses its word ken (県), meaning "prefecture", to identify Portuguese districts while in Brazil the word "Prefeitura" is used to refer to a city hall.

 Those fiefs were headed by a local warlord or family.
 Though the fiefs have long since been dismantled, merged, and reorganized multiple times, and been granted legislative governance and oversight, the rough translation stuck.

 The Meiji government established the current system in July 1871 with the abolition of the han system and establishment of the prefecture system (廃藩置県, haihan-chiken).
 Although there were initially over 300 prefectures, many of them being former han territories, this number was reduced to 72 in the latter part of 1871, and 47 in 1888.
 The Local Autonomy Law of 1947 gave more political power to prefectures, and installed prefectural governors and parliaments.

-In 2003, Prime Minister Junichiro Koizumi proposed that the government consolidates the current prefectures into about 10 regional states (so-called dōshūsei).
+In 2003, Prime Minister Junichiro Koizumi proposed that the government consolidate the current prefectures into about 10 regional states (so-called dōshūsei).
 The plan called for each region to have greater autonomy than existing prefectures.
 This process would reduce the number of subprefecture administrative regions and cut administrative costs.
 The Japanese government also considered a plan to merge several groups of prefectures, creating a subnational administrative division system consisting of between nine and 13 states, and giving these states more local autonomy than the prefectures currently enjoy.
-As of August 2012, this plan was abandoned.
+This plan was abandoned in 2012.